vannguyengd/gooddata-ui/docs/10_vis__measure_value_filter_component.md

 copyright: (C) 2007-2020 GoodData Corporation
 ---

 The **Measure Value Filter component** is a dropdown component that allows you to create a new [measure value filter](30_tips__filter_visual_components.md#filter-by-a-measure-value) or to edit an existing one.
-When a user clicks **Apply**, a callback function that contains a measure value filter ready to be used in the AFM is called.
+When a user clicks **Apply**, a callback function that contains a measure value filter ready to be used in the visualization component is called.

 ![Measure Value Filter Component](assets/mvf_combined.png "Measure Value Filter Component")